• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks!

-We had an awesome program!
 We decided not to have everyone wait in line to get their dinner.
-Getting 200+ people through a food line can be time consuming.
+Getting 200+ people through a food line can be time-consuming.
 So we decided to have the YM/YW (teenagers) start the program (before dinner), with a short song “Whoville Feast Song” (to the tune of a song from the original soundtrack) introducing the food.

 Greetings to you!